The Bond Bond Projects Doing Business with SAISD Blog Bond 2010 Contact Us Business Diversity Program

 The Bond 2016 program is in full effect, and now the community is invited to learn about each of the 13 Bond projects.
 Click here to learn about the Bond program’s community meetings, which will be held throughout the month of September.

 On Nov.
 8, 2016, San Antonio ISD voters approved two separate ballot propositions to support school building renovations, 21st-century classrooms and increased academic support.

-The bond will fund major renovations for 13 schools, replacing infrastructure systems that, in most cases, are more than 40 years old, upgrading science labs and expanding other classroom spaces to meet recommended state guidelines.
+The $450 million bond provides funding for major renovations for 13 schools, replacing infrastructure systems that, in most cases, are more than 40 years old, upgrading science labs and expanding other classroom spaces to meet recommended state guidelines.

 Just as homeowners borrow money in the form of a mortgage to finance the purchase of a home, a school district borrows money in the form of bonds to finance construction of new schools and renovation projects.
 Both are repaid over time, but in order for a school district to sell bonds, it must go to the voters for approval.
 By law, bond funds may not be used to finance daily operating expenses, which are paid from the district's M&O budget.

 What is the timeline for Bond 2016 projects?